inkVerb/VIP/401/Lesson-07.md

 cat rsed/0-file rsed/one/1-file rsed/two/2-file rsed/three/3-file
 ```

-*Now that it is complete, run it agani and see the `sed` errors indicating that no files have the `foo` pattern to be changed...*
+*Now that it is complete, run it again and see the `sed` errors indicating that no files have the `foo` pattern to be changed...*

 | **40** :$